5 Sonoma County Experiences Worth the Splurge

-We partnered up with Expedia to highlight some of the splurge-worthy experiences in Sonoma County.
 Everyone needs to splurge once in a while on extra-extraordinary, spirit-lifting wine tasting, dining, and spa pampering in California's Wine Country.
-With the million acres of ocean-to-meadow-to mountain landscapes in Sonoma County, 400+ wineries, plus a vibrant arts and culture scene – many pleasures exercise the body and the soul, too.
-Get the FREE Visitors Guide and Wineries Map.
+With the million acres of ocean-to-meadow-to-mountain landscapes in Sonoma County, 425+ wineries, plus a vibrant arts and culture scene – many pleasures exercise the body and the soul, too.

 A Wealth of Wine Tasting